Hube2/acf-to-content/README.md

 You must specify by setting the "To Content" setting of the fields when adding or editing them in ACF.

 ## How does it work
 Every field that is saved by ACF triggers the action `acf/update_value`.
-This cause any value from a field to be stored.
+This causes any value from a field with the "To Content" setting on to be stored into comment delimeted block along with the post content.
 When ACF is finsished saveing the post the `acf/save_post` action is triggerd.
 This triggers this plugin to add any stored values for the post to "post_content"

 ## Works with WP All Import ACF Add On
-This plugin also includes all the neccessary integration to work with WP All Import and the ACF Add On
+This plugin also includes all the neccessary integration to work with WP All Import and the ACF Add On.
+The reason this is included is that this is the plugin that I use for imports.
+To integrate this with other plugins that can update ACF field values see the next section.

 ## Integration w/Other plugins

 I have added filters to allow you to integrate this with other plugins that create posts or update ACF field values.

-Before attempting to create code to integrate this is some other way the first thing you need to understand is the process that you must use.
-The only field values that will be added to the post_content for searching are values currently being updated.
+Before attempting to create code to integrate this in some other way the first thing you need to understand is the process that you must use.
+The only field values that will be added to the post_content for searching are values currently being updated by ACF.
 This means that you must update all fields that need to be added to the post_content.

 Let's look at an example.
 Suppose you have two text fields and you want both of these fields to be added